mczachurski/Swiftgger/README.md

 [![Swift Package Manager](https://img.shields.io/badge/SPM-compatible-4BC51D.svg?style=flat)](https://swift.org/package-manager/)
 [![Platforms macOS | Linux](https://img.shields.io/badge/Platforms-macOS%20%7C%20Linux%20-lightgray.svg?style=flat)](https://developer.apple.com/swift/)

-Swiftgger is simple library which generate output compatible with [OpenAPI version 3.0.1](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md).
-Library is generating objects tree which you can serialize to JSON and return by your API endpoint.
+Swiftgger is a Swift library which can generate output compatible with [OpenAPI version 3.0.1](https://github.com/OAI/OpenAPI-Specification/blob/master/versions/3.0.1.md).
+You can describe your API using Swiftgger classes and expose OpenAPI definition by endpoint in your API.
 URL to that endpoint can be used in [Swagger UI](https://swagger.io/swagger-ui/).
-Thanks to this you have GUI which shows you exactly how your API looks like and you can use that GUI to execute actions (requests).
-It's especially helpful during API testing.

 ![swagger](Images/screen-02.png)